$Bitcoin – Malwarebytes Stopped Million Attempts of Coin-mining

 Bitcoin’s Booming Value has Driven Cyber-thieves Seeks to Cash in on Bitcoin

 $Bitcoin – Malwarebytes Stopped Million Attempts of Coin-mining.
 According to security firms, the Bitcoin boom has triggered a tremendous rise in crypto-currency themed malware.
+There are legitimate forms of software or trading robots that can be used to help with buying and selling Bitcoin (see https://cryptoevent.io/review/bitcoin-loophole/ for an example), but unfortunately this has opened the stage for malware that replicates it.
 Anti-malware software company Malwarebytes stopped approx. 250 million attempts to place coin-mining malware on to PCs.
 Within one month it had seen a tenfold increase in the amount of malicious code connected with crypto-crash.
 Cyber thieves are using every tool to trap their victims from exclusive software to hacking websites and emails.

 As on 29 November, with the massive increase in the value of Bitcoin, a lot of people are trying to make money with crypto-coins.
 Many security firms and Symantec have seen the involvement of crypto-coins other than Bitcoin as mining them took a huge amount of computer power.
 Along with Bitcoin many of the alternative coins had also risen in value.